-As a child, this question bothered me for quite a while.
+As a child, this question bothered me more than once.
 If money was just made of pieces of paper, why couldn’t you simply make copies of it?
-We could just print it out in color using a Laser printer, right?
+We could just print out more color copies using a laser printer, right?
 With our technology, we could scan a bill and then print it in high definition.
 In fact, with state-of-the-art 3D printers, our printing prowess is on an entirely different level!

-It may seem like an easy way to get rich, but you won’t be able to do it.
-I don’t just mean legally, which is one obvious issue… I mean you physically cannot copy money.
+It may seem like an easy way to get rich, but you won’t be able to do it successfully.
+Not just legally, but also literally.
+Yes, you cannot copy money using the photocopy machine!
 If you try to print currency notes using any modern printing or scanning devices, they will refuse to assist you in this criminal endeavor.
 Some might even completely shut down!
-No matter how much you crumple or fold the note, the machine will still detect the fact that you are attempting your hand at counterfeiting.
+No matter how much you crumple or fold the note, the machine will still detect the fact that you are trying your hand at counterfeiting.

 But how does that even work?
-What is it about currency notes that has the power to stop a machine from functioning?
+What is it about currency notes that have the power to stop a machine from functioning?
 Well, the answer to this lies in the stars… not literally this time, but figuratively!

-Photocopiers have a way to detect that what they are copying is actually money.
-This is because all the major economies in the world have a similar pattern, called the EURion Constellation, on their currency notes (the name is a portmanteau of the word ‘Orion Constellation’ and ‘EUR’.
-This is because the pattern resembles the stars in the Orion constellation as well as the fact that this technology was first implemented on a 10 Euro banknote).
+Well, photocopiers have a way to detect that what they are copying is actually money.
+This is because all the major economies in the world have adopted this or a similar pattern, the EURion constellation, on their currency notes.

-It is a pattern of disjointed circles that is visible on most banknotes.
-If not circles, then the pattern can also be disguised as numbers and musical notes!
-Here are some of the examples.
+The EURion constellation is a pattern of disjointed circles that is visible on most banknotes.
+If they are not clearly circles, then the pattern can also be disguised as numbers or musical notes!

-Most photocopiers will detect this pattern and stop printing immediately in an attempt to stop counterfeiting.
+Most photocopiers will detect this EURion pattern and stop printing immediately in an attempt to stop counterfeiting attempts.
 Quite a nifty little trick, right?
 Well, today, there is an even more robust security feature in place that even prevents you from using currency note images on popular imaging software, like Adobe Photoshop and Paint Shop Pro!

 Counterfeit Deterrence System (CDS)